When you setup a SSH server on a public IP, your service will be spammed within minutes attempting to brute force your login.

 # firewall-cmd --zone=public --add-service=http success

-It is important to realize that changes you make on the fly is not permanent.
-To make a certain service available on a permanent base you add the --permanent argument
+It is important to realize that changes you make on the fly are not permanent.
+To make a certain service available permanently, add the

 # firewall-cmd --permanent --zone=public --add-service=http success

 What if you want to add your own service definition?